Andy Ibáñez Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 23rd in the league.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 24th in the league.

-- The Diamondbacks rank 17th in baseball in home runs allowed (71 total, 1.1 per game).
+- Diamondbacks pitchers combine to allow 74 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Kelly makes the start for the Diamondbacks, his 13th of the season.
-He is 7-3 with a 3.06 ERA and 77 strikeouts through 70 2/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his 13th of the season.
+He is 2-3 with a 5.40 ERA and 37 strikeouts in 61 2/3 innings pitched.

-- The right-hander's most recent time out came on Saturday against the Atlanta Braves, when he tossed seven innings, surrendering two earned runs while giving up five hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.

+- The 25-year-old has amassed an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.